clo4/lethargy/README.md

 <summary align="right">Learn more about handling errors</summary>
 <br>

 Use `fail()` to exit with status code 1.
-You can optionally use a message.
+You can optionally give it a message.

 Lethargy provides two context managers for easier error handling.
 These share similar behaviour, but are separate to make intent clearer.